mlabs-haskell/gov/gov-docs.md

 - user may have included a `UserStakeDetail` from the Governance validator script matching their `DepositAct.address`, OR user must have provided the GovernanceState token so that a UserStakeDetail is minted for them (with index corresponding to the current `GovernanceState.totalStakers`)
 - `UserStakeDetail.lockedBy` must be `[]`.

-  in both cases, the resulting UserStakeDetail should be sent (back) to the Governance Validator script address, with the new lastBalanceRecord txOutRef tagged
 - any Wallet can deposit $GOV for Any address onchain. there is no restriction.
-- any pre-existing BalanceRecord UTXO supplied must either have a txOutRef OR `BalanceRecord.originalTxOutRef` field in datum matching the `UserStakeDetail.lastBalanceRecord` field, or fail

-*known issue: we don't explicitly prevent duplicate addresses here,  hypothetically if this became an issue we could provide a schema endpoint to perform a merger using existing redeemers*
+*known issue: we don't explicitly prevent duplicate addresses here,  hypothetically if this became an issue we could provide a schema endpoint to perform a merger using existing redeemers, we are also looking at methods to enable constant-time UserStakeDetail deletion, such as indexing on a bitmap. this would allow us to enforce a minimum $GOV deposit, making it expensive to create arbitrary accounts*

 inputs:
 - fee/collateral UTXO (from USER)